+Results

-Results We train our model with a standard L-BFGS optimization algorithm.
-We place a zero-mean Gaussian prior on the parameters θ , with variance set to optimize ROUGE-1F on a development subset of the 2003 data.
-We learn parameters θ on the DUC 2003 corpus, and test them using DUC 2004 data.
+We train our model with a standard L-BFGS optimization algorithm.
+We place a zeromean Gaussian prior on the parameters $\theta$ , with variance set to optimize ROUGE-1F on a development subset of the 2003 data.
+We learn parameters $\theta$ on the DUC 2003 corpus, and test them using DUC 2004 data.
 We generate predictions from the trained DPP using the two inference algorithms described in the previous section, and compare their performance to a variety of baseline systems.
+Our first and simplest baseline merely returns the first 665 bytes of the cluster text.
+Since the clusters consist of news articles, this is not an entirely unreasonable summary in many cases.
+We refer to this baseline as BEGIN.